pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/README.markdown

 This toolbox contains **multiple implementations** of the AFD for different types of processed signals and different decomposition process.

-There is a [simple *online demo*](http://zewang.site/AFD) based on Python version v1.0.
+There is a [*online version*](https://afd.must.edu.mo/) based on Python version v2.0.
 You can try the AFD quickly.

 Please check the [**document**](https://toolbox-for-adaptive-fourier-decomposition.readthedocs.io/) for detailed information.